joric/arduino-bitcoin-miner/README.md

 Build and upload sketch in Arduino IDE.
 Start bfgminer using Arduino COM port, e.g. for bitcoin-in-a-box and COM5:

 `bfgminer -o http://localhost:19001 -u admin1 -p 123 -S icarus:\\.\COM5`

-Arduino will work as an USB Bitcoin Miner (namely Icarus, device id ICA 0).
+Arduino will work as an USB Bitcoin miner (namely Icarus, device id ICA 0).
+I have no idea (yet) how to implement USB autodetection.
+With a default driver it is just Arduino Leonardo (VID 2341, PID 8036), cgminer doesn't recognize it.

 Hash speed is pretty abysmal, about 50 hashes a second on Arduino Pro Micro.

-### PC only
+### PC emulator

 There is also some test code for a hardware miner emulator on a PC (see icarus_emul directory).

-You'd need serial port emulator for debugging on PC: https://code.google.com/archive/p/powersdr-iq/downloads
+You'd need serial port emulator for debugging on a PC (https://code.google.com/archive/p/powersdr-iq/downloads).
 By default it creates COM port pairs, e.g. COM8-COM9 means you work with COM8 and use COM9 in bfgminer.

 `bfgminer -o http://localhost:19001 -u admin1 -p 123 -S icarus:\\.\COM9`

-Hash speed is about 1.14 million hashes a second (could be slightly faster, maybe 6-7 million hashes per CPU core).
+Hash speed is about 1.14 million hashes a second (could be improved, maybe 6-7 million hashes per CPU core).

 ## Debugging

 ### Bitcoin-in-a-box

-Get the setup here: https://github.com/freewil/bitcoin-testnet-box
+Get the setup here: https://github.com/freewil/bitcoin-testnet-box.
 There are two debug modes - testnet and regtest, edit configuration files and set testnet=1 or regtest=1 accordingly.

 #### Testnet mode